 Headers tanks not be cleaned out, Cold feeds still blocked up with sludge, Incorrect system design, rushing the job due to cheap pricing and Inhibitor not added to system.

-- System Type: PowerFlushing diffferent types of systems means covering different aspects of the powerflush, open vent systems require the header tank to removed and cleaned out and the feed and vent pipe either capped off or linked together, where as sealed systems and combi boilers are more straight forward.
+- System Type: Powerflushing different types of systems means covering different aspects of the Powerflush, open vent systems require the header tank to removed and cleaned out and the feed and vent pipe either capped off or linked together, where as sealed systems and combi boilers are more straight forward.

-Beware of cheap and unqualified engineers carring out powerflushing in your area to be safe CALL Shaw’s Plumbing and Heating on 0800 8 247 585 – 01296 208 247 for your free Powerflushing quote and advise.
+Beware of cheap and unqualified engineers carrying out Powerflushing in your area to be safe CALL Shaw’s Plumbing and Heating on 0800 8 247 585 – 01296 208 247 for your free Powerflushing quote and advise.

-Our Plumbers only use the Kamco Powerflushing equipment and accessories and we have been fully trained by the Kamco training center.
+Our Plumbers only use the Fernox Powerflushing equipment and accessories and we are fully trained to use the Fernox Powerflushing Equipment.